VyprBot/vyprbot.github.io/commands.md

 | vb weather `@USER_OR_LOCATION`      | This will get the weather for the location you previously set.
 If you would like to check someone else's weather, you can use "`vb weather @USER`".
 Make sure to **INCLUDE THE @ SIGN!!!!!** Example: "`vb weather @VisioisiV`".
 If you would like to check the weather for a specific location, you can use "`vb weather LOCATION_NAME`".
 Example: "`vb weather paris france`".
 Leave this blank to check your location.
 | vb weit `EMOTE_ID OR EMOTE_NAME`    | Get info on a Twitch emote.
 If the emote's name does not work, right click on the emote, [go here](https://i.imgur.com/8nmb4at.png), click "3x link", then copy [this part](https://i.imgur.com/mIy2UDz.png) OR depending on the emote, [this part of the URL](https://i.imgur.com/YnMB49I.png) that opens.
 Now use that string instead of the emotes name.
 For example, [these](https://i.imgur.com/AflenIQ.png) have the same result because one of them uses the ID from the URL, but it also happens to be a emote that works with just the name.
 Not all emotes work with just the name, which is why you would use the URL method.
 | vb wiki                             | Search Wikipedia for relavant articles, and get a summary.
+| vb wolfram `QUESTION`               | Use the power of Wolfram Alpha's API to answer a question.
+Example: "`vb query population of canada`".
 | vb wyr                              | Get a random question from the Would You Rather API.